 Blazing pyros danced through the arena followed by a rain of shards of concentrated ice, all no larger than a small dagger and no smaller than a Chickencow egg but all equally powerful.

-A young magi, with a long, beautiful, dark teal-blue scythe at hand, ran across the perimeter avoiding the practice humanoid mana dummies whom were flinging fireballs at her direction.
+A young magi, with a long, beautiful, dark teal-blue scythe at hand, ran across the field while avoiding the practice humanoid mana dummies whom were flinging fireballs at her direction.

 Arcana, the Mage trainer, oversaw the training with great fascination.
 She smiled as every one of her spells were cast perfectly and hit their target cleanly.
 She turned to her superior, the Archmage, who was also astounded by the skill the young girl presented.